 And it's a perfect way to sample some of the more unusual items that California farmers grow.

 Every local farmers' market has its own personality and unique blend of items for sale.
 At the Old Monterey Marketplace, held year round on Alvarado Street, a plethora of ethnic food vendors entice the dinner crowd, who munch as they shop for produce and artisans' wares.
-At Monterey Peninsula College's market, the county's oldest at 35 years, living plants and fresh flowers are just as sought
+At Monterey Peninsula College's market, the county's oldest at 35 years, living plants and fresh flowers are just as sought after as the produce.

 Some markets even have additional missions, like that of the farmers' market held Wednesdays at Natividad Medical Center in Salinas.
 It was started three years ago as a joint project between the county health department and the hospital as a way to encourage nutrition and healthy lifestyles.